Jesse Jackson: Public image

 In 1987, Donald Rheem called Jackson "one of the most successful black leaders in American history, with 25 years of public service as a self-styled country preacher pushing voter registration, inner-city economic development, and a moral message telling blacks to get off drugs and get on with a fulfilling life."
 For The Harvard Crimson, David J. Barron wrote that Jackson had "become the undisputed leader of Blacks partly on the strength of his call for young Blacks to recognize that despite their disadvantages they are 'somebody.'"
-Jackson is often described as a civil rights icon, and has been praised as a gifted orator.
-His 1980s presidential campaigns are seen as historic, and credited with increasing black voter turnout, exceeding expectations, and paving the way for Barack Obama's successful 2008 campaign.
-Former Democratic National Committee Chairwoman Donna Brazile praised Jackson for helping "to enable a new generation of African Americans to serve" through his presidential campaign.
+Jackson was often called a civil rights icon and praised as a gifted orator.
+His 1980s presidential campaigns are seen as historic and credited with increasing black voter turnout, exceeding expectations, and paving the way for Barack Obama's 2008 campaign.
+Former Democratic National Committee Chairwoman Donna Brazile commended Jackson for helping "to enable a new generation of African Americans to serve" through his presidential campaign.

-Herb Benham claimed Jackson last had "credibility" when he was involved with Southern Christian Leadership Conference, Operation PUSH, and marching with King, which he added was "so many decades ago that it makes the corporate-blackmailing, publicity-sniffing, knee-jerking Jackson seem as if he has had two lives—one respectable and one not."
-Jackson has also been charged with exploiting racial divides for his gain, Larry Elder writes that Jackson, Sharpton, Farrakhan, and Bill Clinton have had careers that were predicated "on exaggerating the extent and the impact of anti-black white racism" and had each "earned a nice living promoting the bogus anti-black-white-racism-remains-a-serious-problem narrative."
-Jackson, a proponent of marriage, was accused of hypocrisy for fathering a child out of wedlock in an extramarital affair.
+Herb Benham claimed Jackson last had "credibility" when he was involved with the Southern Christian Leadership Conference, Operation PUSH, and marching with King, which he added was "so many decades ago that it makes the corporate-blackmailing, publicity-sniffing, knee-jerking Jackson seem as if he has had two lives—one respectable and one not."
+Jackson was also charged with exploiting racial divides for his gain, Larry Elder writes that Jackson, Sharpton, Farrakhan, and Bill Clinton have had careers predicated "on exaggerating the extent and the impact of anti-black white racism" and had each "earned a nice living promoting the bogus anti-black-white-racism-remains-a-serious-problem narrative."
+A proponent of marriage, Jackson was accused of hypocrisy for fathering a child out of wedlock.

+In October 2021, renowned television judge Greg Mathis described Jackson as "my most impactful mentor," with the two first meeting when Jackson visited the jail Mathis was being held in.
+According to Mathis, it was Jackson who "suggested I get my GED, go to college and become an activist."